ZERO Code: The Future Has Arrived

 ZERO Code – Adoption

-The ZERO Code can be incentivized or required by adopting jurisdictions.
+The ZERO Code standard can be incentivized or required by adopting jurisdictions.
 To access the ZERO Code website, including API documentation and the simulation interface, and to download the ZERO Code and Technical Support Document for the off-site procurement of renewable energy, visit www.zero-code.org

 And, if we’re serious about addressing climate change and meeting the Paris Agreement targets, we must also decarbonize building materials and construction processes, and begin renovating the existing global building stock to ZNC standards, NOW!
 New advances, tools and strategies to accomplish this will be presented in upcoming E-News Bulletins.